Skip to main content

 Pods considered by Luna

-- Pods in kube-system namespace are not considered, unless that namespace is removed from the namespacesExclude parameter.
+• Pods in the kube-system namespace are not considered, unless that namespace is removed from the namespacesExclude parameter.

-- Pods with bounded Persistent Volume Claims (PVC) are not considered, unless the placeBoundPVC parameter is set to true.
+• Pods with bound Persistent Volume Claims (PVCs) are not considered, unless the placeBoundPVC parameter is set to true.

-If a non-daemonset pod is not being considered by Luna, it won't be placed on Luna-allocated nodes.
+If a non-DaemonSet pod is not considered by Luna, it will not be placed on nodes provisioned by Luna and must be scheduled on existing cluster capacity.